antononcube/HowToBeADataScientistImpostor-book/Part-1-General-directions-and-orientation/The-target-practitioners.md

 PTSD thinks classical statistical methods are most relevant to the problems given to PTSD and PTSD is inclined to do data modeling first and then apply the usual statistical methods.

-PTSD is not (expected to be) as good of a programmer as the rest of the archetypes listed here.
+PTSD is not (expected to be) as good of a programmer as the archetypes listed above.

 PTSD might be really annoyed that the so called Data Scientists and Machine Learning Engineers usurped PTSD's domain of professional interest.
-(And learning to live with that.)
+(And PTSD is learning to live with that.)

 (Let us point out, though, that if we are dealing with data then *we are* doing Statistics.)